 - an ANC owned and controlled by Natives (determined pursuant to section 29(e)(1) of the ANCSA); or

-- a direct or indirect subsidiary corporation, joint venture, or partnership of an ANC qualifying pursuant to section 29(e)(1) of ANCSA, if that subsidiary, joint venture, or partnership is owned and controlled by Natives (determined pursuant to section 29(e)(2)) of the ANCSA).
+- a direct or indirect subsidiary corporation, joint venture, or partnership of an ANC qualifying pursuant to section 29(e)(1) of ANCSA, if that subsidiary, joint ventures, or partnership is owned and controlled by Natives (determined pursuant to section 29(e)(2)) of the ANCSA).

-Following the Joint Venture definition under SBA rules, a HUBZone certified firm may enter into a joint venture agreement with one or more other small businesses, or with an approved mentor authorized by 13 CFR 125.9 (or, if also an 8(a) BD Participant, with an approved mentor authorized by 13 CFR 124.
-The joint venture itself need not be certified as a qualified HUBZone small business.
+One of the firms in the HUBZone joint venture is not currently certified.
+Can you submit bids on HUBZone set-asides?
+Following the Joint Venture definition under SBA rules, a HUBZone-certified firm may enter into a joint venture agreement with one or more other small businesses, or with an approved mentor authorized by 13 CFR 125.9 (or, if also an 8(a) BD Participant, with an approved mentor authorized by 13 CFR 124.
+The JV company itself need not be certified as a qualified HUBZone small business.

 It will be considered a HUBZone Joint Venture for each order issued against the contract unless a contracting officer requests a new HUBZone certification in connection with a specific order.
 Where a concern is later decertified, the procuring agency may exercise options and still count the award as an award to a HUBZone SBC.
 Exceptions apply.
 See 13 CFR 126.601(h) for details.
-See information about HUBZone joint venture requirements.
+See information about HUBZone JV requirements.

 The SBA’s comments mentioned the possibility of forming a limited liability company.
 However, the comment still suggests that companies make the appropriate decision.
 Essentially, what the SBA is saying is to get legal advice on the matter.